yogi1967/MoneydancePythonScripts/index.md

 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/net_account_balances.zip">**Custom Balances(Net Account Balances)**: Puts a small 'widget' on the Summary Page (Home Page).
 Displays the total of selected account balances.
 Now multi-row, display currency, and you can select Accounts/Categories/Securities per row.
 NOTE: It's also a demo of how to create a true runtime Python extension and a HomePageView (Summary Page) widget

-- <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/total_selected_transactions.zip">**^^Total Selected Transactions**: Allows you to select register txns and with one click show a popup sum-total of the txn amounts selected.

 ### Extension (and Scripts formats) (*.mxt and *.py format) - Very latest PREVIEW (unsigned) builds
 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/extract_data.zip">**Extract Data**: Extract data to screen/csv.
 Options include: Investments, Reminders, Account txns, Investment txns, Currency History; attachments.
 This is a consolidation of all prior extract scripts in one, including: